-- LU 15.1 Allow airport facilities to continue operating in order to meet existing and future needs respecting potential noise and safety impacts. - LU 15.2 Review all proposed projects and require consistency with any applicable airport land use compatibility plan as set forth in Appendix I-1 and as summarized in the Area Plan's Airport Influence Area section for the airport in question.
-(AI 3) - LU 15.3 Review all subsequent amendments to any airport land use compatibility plan and either amend the General Plan to be consistent with the compatibility plan or overrule the Airport Land Use Commission as provided by law (Government Code Section 65302.3).
-(AI 3) - LU 15.4 Prior to the adoption or amendment of the General Plan or any specific plan, or the adoption or amendment of a zoning ordinance or building regulation within the Airport Influence Area of any airport land use compatibility plan, refer such proposed actions to the ALUC for review and determination as provided by the Airport Land Use Law.
+- LU 14.115.1 Allow airport facilities to continue operating in order to meet existing and future needs respecting potential noise and safety impacts. - LU 14.215.2 Review all proposed projects and require consistency with any applicable airport land use compatibility plan as set forth in Appendix 1-1 and as summarized in the Area Plan's Airport Influence Area section for the airport in question.
+(AI 3) - LU 14.315.3 Review all subsequent amendments to any airport land use compatibility plan and either amend the General Plan to be consistent with the compatibility plan adopt the plan as amended or overrule the Airport Land Use Commission as provided by law (Government Code Section 65302.3).
+(AI 3) - LU 14.415.4 Prior to the adoption or amendment of the General Plan or any specific plan, or the adoption or amendment of a zoning ordinance or building regulation within the Airport Influence Area planning boundary of any airport land use compatibility plan, refer such proposed actions to the ALUC for review and determination as provided by the Airport Land Use Law.
 (AI 3) - LU 15.5 If the General Plan has not been found consistent with the applicable Airport Land Use Compatibility Plan (ALUCP), and the County of Riverside has not overruled the ALUC, refer all actions, regulations, or permits within the Airport Influence Area to the ALUC for review and determination as provided by the Airport Land Use Law. - LU 15.6 If the General Plan has been found consistent with the applicable ALUCP, the County of Riverside may elect to voluntarily submit proposed actions, regulations, or permits to the ALUC for an advisory review if:

-- There is a question as to the purpose, intent or interpretation of an ALUCP; or - Assistance is needed in airport land use matters. - LU 15.7 Allow the use of development clustering and/or density transfers to meet airport compatibility requirements as set forth in the applicable airport land use compatibility plan.
-(AI 3) - LU 15.8 In accordance with FAA criteria, avoid locating sanitary landfills and other land uses that are artificial attractors of birds within 10,000 feet of any runway used by turbine-powered aircraft and within 5,000 feet of other runways.
+- a.
+There is a question as to the purpose, intent or interpretation of an ALUCP; or - b.
+Assistance is needed in airport land use matters. - LU 14.515.7 Allow the use of development clustering and/or density transfers to meet airport compatibility requirements as set forth in the applicable airport land use compatibility plan.
+(AI 3) - LU 14.615.8 In accordance with FAA criteria, avoid locating sanitary landfills and other land uses that are artificial attractors of birds within 10,000 feet of any runway used by turbine-powered aircraft and within 5,000 feet of other runways.
 Also avoid locating attractors of other wildlife that can be hazardous to aircraft operations in locations adjacent to airports.
-(AI 3) - LU 15.9 Ensure that no structures or activities encroach upon or adversely affect the use of navigable airspace.
+(AI 3) - LU 14.715.9 Ensure that no structures or activities encroach upon or adversely affect the use of navigable airspace.
+(AI 3) - LU 14.8 ADVISORY REVIEWS: The County may from time to time elect to voluntarily submit proposed actions or projects that are not otherwise required to be submitted to the ALUC under the Airport Land Use Law in the following circumstances: - a.
+Clarification: If there is a question as to the purpose, intent or interpretation of an airport land use compatibility plan (CLUP) or its provisions; or - b.
+Advisory: If assistance is needed concerning a proposed action or project relating to Airport Land Use matters. - LU 14.9 All development proposals within an Airport Influence Area will be submitted to the affected airport.
 (AI 3)